 This course offers four pathways to choose from.
 Each will prepare you for further study in the relevant discipline.

 You will work within your subject-specific course peer group and alongside other postgraduate students, building up a strong portfolio of relevant project work that clearly demonstrates your creative strengths.
 Projects are designed to help you develop creative and flexible thinking, sound technical skills, and an understanding of the need for a variety of approaches to any given subject or brief.

-You'll be expected to complete two 30-credit modules and one 60-credit module, totalling 120 credits altogether.
-These two modules run sequentially in teaching blocks 1 and 2 and are underpinned by a learning agreement specific to your course subject area.
+You'll be expected to complete two 30-credit modules and one 60-credit module, totalling 120 credits.
+These modules run sequentially in teaching blocks 1 and 2 and are underpinned by a learning agreement specific to your course subject area.